mylesieong/code_library/android_lib.md

 ### General Service
 * You need to declare a <Service> in the manifest(and maybe an intent filter)
-* You need to override a service class
+* You need to override a Service class and return a Binder impl in onBind() so that client can perform the function w/ this Binder
+* Binder is the real impl of the aidl function

 ### AIDL introduction
 * AIDL is the only way that another app can access your service.